WebMD is currently the most visited health site on the internet. But is it a truly an independent and objective online health information resource?

 Today’s moms and dads, conscientious and watchful for their family’s health, often research online.
 As a medical researcher myself, I’m always trying to discern if the information a site contains is safe and credible or not.
 Along the way, there are some you grow to love and some you learn to distrust.

-While the general belief is that WebMD is a trustworthy source of unbiased health information, it’s become quite clear that it is an accomplice (a shill), using its influence to primarily promote Big Pharma health strategies and products.
+While the general belief is that WebMD is a trustworthy source of unbiased health information, it’s become quite clear that it is an accomplice, using its internet influence to primarily promote Big Pharma health strategies and products.

 WebMD Promoting Wealth Instead of Health